bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 **What it does**
 - A small draft model proposes several next tokens.
 - The large target model verifies them.
-- The final output is guaranteed to match the target model’s distribution.
+- The final output is guaranteed to match the target model's distribution.

 **How it helps**
 - Speeds up inference without quality loss.